Employment

 • All persons employed as on call Firefighters are required to complete within 24 months

-2. Michigan Department of Public Health – Medical First Responder
+2. Michigan Department of Public Health – a minimum of a Emergency Medical Responder

 • Training begins